schibsted/account-sdk-android/README.md

 ## Getting started
-To get started with either SDK, you'll need to request access to SPiD before you can start using them.
-This process is documented on the [SPiD Techdocs](https://techdocs.spid.no/selfservice/access/) site.
+To get started with either SDK, you'll need to request access to Schibsted account before you can start using them.
+This process is documented on the [Schibsted account techdocs](https://techdocs.login.schibsted.com/selfservice/access/) site.
 Once you have access and have created your client so that you have access to your client ID and secret, you should head over to the [documentation pages](http://schibsted.github.io/account-sdk-android).

 ### Gradle setup
 ```